About the Project

 Adjoining the kitchen is the mud room and walk-in pantry.
 Shiplap siding and a sliding barn door pay tribute to the home’s origin.
 Drawers below an upholstered bench provide much-needed storage.
 But the star is the etched frosted glass pantry door with charming homespun labeling.

-This project was done in collaboration with Di Biase Filkoff Architects, McCann Design Group, and Evergreen Building Systems.
+This project was designed in collaboration with Di Biase Filkoff Architects, McCann Design Group, and Evergreen Building Systems.
 Photography by Neil Landino Jr. Click here to read the article featured in Connecticut Cottages & Gardens.